1892 United States presidential election in Colorado

 The 1892 United States presidential election in Colorado took place on November 8, 1892.
 All contemporary 44 states were part of the 1892 United States presidential election.
-Colorado voters chose four electors to the Electoral College, which selected the president and vice president.
+State voters chose four electors to the Electoral College, which selected the president and vice president.

 In its early days as a state, Colorado had, like the Plains States to its east, been solidly Republican.
 Despite widespread criticism of the national party for its monetary policy, the Republicans continuously controlled the legislature and held the governorship for five of seven terms.
 Because Colorado was the leading silver-producing state in the nation, the policies of the federal government since President Hayes were deeply unpopular with both silver miners and mineowners.
-Crises emerging in Colorado's agricultural sector from low wheat prices and a severe drought in 1888 and 1889, combined with the state's underdevelopment to produce resentment of the Northeast, where the Republican Party's power base was located.
+Crises emerging in Colorado's agricultural sector from low wheat prices and a severe drought in 1888 and 1889, combined with the state's underdevelopment produced resentment of the Northeast, where the Republican Party's power base was located.